Leaderless US House Braces For Chaotic Speaker Election - UrduPoint

 Some lawmakers want to reelect McCarthy, who did not rule out returning to the post during a lengthy news conference on Monday.

-"That's a decision by the conference, I'll allow the conference to make whatever decision.
-Whether I'm speaker or not, I'm a member of this body," he said, deflecting further questions about whom he would support if it wasn't him.
+"That's a decision by the conference, I'll allow the conference to make whatever decision," McCarthy said, deflecting further questions about whom he would support if it wasn't him.

 However, none of the eight conservative lawmakers who joined Democrats to oust McCarthy last week has indicated that they would reconsider their objections to his leadership.

-According to House rules, the speaker does not have to be a member of the chamber, and Trump has said he would consider taking the gavel for a "30, 60 or 90-day period."

-His offer is not seen as a serious possibility, however, and there has been no broad show of support from Republicans for the ex-reality tv star.
+His offer is not seen as a serious possibility, however, and there has been no broad show of support from Republicans for the ex-reality tv star -- who is facing multiple criminal prosecutions -- to take the helm.

 There would have to be a change in the Republican-drafted rules in any case, as anyone indicted for a felony is barred from leadership positions.